Gary Neville and Roy Keane: Man Utd response at Man City was embarrassing - they threw the towel in

 "At the end of the game, Manchester United finished like an absolute shower.
 They were a disgrace in the last 25 minutes."

-"The worst thing that you could say about United is that they gave up," he said.
+"The worst thing that you could say about United is that they gave up," Keane told Sky Sports.
 "In any game, if you give up, it's unforgivable really.
 The beauty of top-level sport is that there's no hiding place.

 "I know United have done well there in the last few years, but we saw all of United's shortcomings today.
 Man City were very good in the second half, but there are ways to lose football matches.